Antpachon/JsonList/README.md

 Solution for a code challenge implemented in two different ways:
 - Standard Android architecture
-- MVP(model view presenter) architecture.
+- MVP(model view presenter) architecture, including JUnit tests for the presenter using robolectric.

 # Code challenge
 Create an Android application that displays information received over the network.